10 Best HVAC Companies in Drexel Heights, AZ

 Frequently Asked Questions About HVAC in Drexel Heights, AZ

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you notice any new issues, such as strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice annually.
+After the inspection, your technician will inform you what services are required.
+You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Other Drexel Heights, AZ Home Services